2016 Ford EcoBoost 400

 The 2016 Ford EcoBoost 400 was a NASCAR Sprint Cup Series race held on November 20, 2016, at Homestead-Miami Speedway in Homestead, Florida.
 Contested over 268 laps – extended from 267 laps due to an overtime finish, on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2016 NASCAR Sprint Cup Series season.
 Jimmie Johnson won the race, and with it his seventh career Cup championship, tying him with Dale Earnhardt and Richard Petty for the most Cup Series championships of all time.

 It also marked the final race for Sprint as the series sponsor, having been the Cup Series’ title sponsor since 2008, after buying out Nextel in late 2005.
 Monster Energy replaced Sprint as title sponsor for the series for 2017.

-This was the final race for three-time champion and Hall of Fame inductee Tony Stewart.
-It was also the final race for Carl Edwards.
+This was the final race for Hall of Fame inductees Tony Stewart and Carl Edwards.

 Report

 Tony Stewart's final race

 The race marked the final start of three-time Sprint Cup Champion Tony Stewart after a farewell tour (of which he missed the first nine races due to a Non-NASCAR racing accident), which took place a year after that of Jeff Gordon.
 Despite missing the first nine races due to a non-NASCAR racing accident, Stewart made the Chase with a win at Sonoma, but was eliminated in the first round.
 He started this race 11th, but finished 22nd.